grab/engineering-blog/_posts/2024-08-27-chimera-sandbox.md

 tags: [Engineering, Generative AI, LLM, Experiment, Machine learning]
 comments: true
 cover_photo: /img/chimera-sandbox/cover.png
-excerpt: "Unleash the potential of machine learning with Grab's Chimera Sandbox.
+excerpt: "Unleashing the potential of machine learning (ML) with Grab's Chimera Sandbox.
 This scalable platform facilitates rapid development and experimentation of ML solutions, offering deep integration with Large Language Models and a variety of compute instances.
 Discover how it's driving AI innovation at Grab."
 ---

 Key to innovation and improvement in machine learning (ML) models is the ability for rapid iteration.
 Our team, Chimera, part of the Artificial Intelligence (AI) Platform team, provides the essential compute infrastructure, ML pipeline components, and backend services.
 This support enables our ML engineers, data scientists, and data analysts to efficiently experiment and develop ML solutions at scale.